status-im/help.status.im/docs/en/using-status/delete-a-group-chat.md

 === "Desktop"

-    1. From the navigation bar, click [desktop-chat] Chat.
+    1. From the navigation bar, click :desktop-chat: Chat.
     2. Open the group chat you want to delete.
     3. Click :desktop-more: **More options**.
     4. Select :desktop-leave: **Leave and delete group**.